Sarawak National Party: 1983 leadership crisis

-The crisis began in June 1980 when Dunstan Endawie Enchana who was the deputy chief minister of Sarawak and the president of SNAP, resigned from the party presidency.
-He was later appointed to Malaysian High Commissioner to New Zealand.
-Dunstan wanted Daniel Tajem to succeed him as the deputy chief minister while James Wong to become the president of the party.
+In the 1980s, a leadership crisis began brewing within the party.
+The crisis began in June 1980 when Dunstan Endawie Enchana, the then Deputy Chief Minister of Sarawak and president of SNAP, resigned from the party presidency.
+He had been appointed as Malaysian High Commissioner to New Zealand.
+Dunstan wished for Daniel Tajem to succeed him as the deputy chief minister while James Wong was to become president of the party.
 Joseph Samuel was also nominated for the party president post by party members.
 In a 25-member meeting, the delegates overwhelmingly supported Joseph Samuel for Sarawak deputy chief minister.
-However, Abdul Rahman Ya'kub, who was the chief minister of Sarawak, went against their wishes and appointed Daniel Tajem as the new deputy chief minister of Sarawak.
-Abdul Rahman's action has caused anger among the SNAP members because their wish was not respected.
+However, Abdul Rahman Ya'kub, who was the Chief Minister of Sarawak, went against their wishes and appointed Daniel Tajem as his new deputy chief minister.
+Abdul Rahman's action had caused anger within the SNAP leadership as their democratic process had been disrespected.

-Leo Moggie was appointed as the party acting president after that.
-In March 1981, Abdul Rahman stepped down from the chief minister post and succeeded by his nephew Abdul Taib Mahmud.
-During SNAP party election in December 1981, James Wong challenged Leo Moggie for the president post.
-Moggie faction felt that SNAP, being a Dayak-based party, should be led by a Dayak instead of a Chinese.
-However, Wong's faction felt that James Wong has contributed so much to the party so he should be given an opportunity to lead the party.
-James Wong successfully defeated Moggie in the party president's race by a narrow majority of 15 votes.
-A supporter of Leo Moggie, Daniel Tajem also lost the vice-president post to Wong's supporter, Edward Jeli.
-James Wong tried to calm down the party by offering vice-president posts to Leo Moggie and Daniel Tajem.
-However, such offering did not satisfy Moggie's faction.
+Afterwards, Leo Moggie was appointed as the party's acting president.
+In March 1981, Abdul Rahman stepped down from the chief minister post and succeeded by his nephew, Abdul Taib Mahmud.
+During the party leadership election in December 1981, James Wong challenged Leo Moggie for the presidency of the party.
+The Moggie faction felt that SNAP, being a Dayak-based party, should be led by a Dayak rather than a Chinese.
+However, Wong's faction believed that James Wong had contributed greatly to the party, thus should be given the opportunity to lead the party.
+Wong successfully defeated Moggie for the presidency by a narrow majority of 15 votes.
+A key backer of Leo Moggie, Daniel Tajem, also lost his vice-president post to a Wong supporter, Edward Jeli.
+James Wong tried to calm the growing tensions within the party by offering appointed vice-president posts to Leo Moggie and Daniel Tajem.
+However, the offer failed to satisfy the Moggie faction.

 The Malaysian parliament was dissolved on 29 March 1982 to make way for 1982 general election.
-James Wong tried to exclude Leo Moggie's supporters (Edmund Langgu, Edwin Tangkun, and Jonathan Narwin) in contesting for the parliamentary election.
+James Wong tried to exclude Leo Moggie's supporters (Edmund Langgu, Edwin Tangkun, and Jonathan Narwin) from contesting as the party's nominees in the election.
 Chief minister Abdul Taib Mahmud decided to honour the list of candidates submitted by James Wong.
-However, Sarawak ruling coalition Barisan Nasional (BN) led by Taib, lost 5 parliamentary seats to the opposition.
+However, the Sarawak ruling coalition led by Taib lost 5 parliamentary seats to the opposition.
 SNAP was a component party of BN at that time.
-Three seats were lost to Patrick Uren, Edmund Langgu, and Edwin Tanggun where all of them were former SNAP members contesting against the SNAP party.
+Three seats were lost to Patrick Uren, Edmund Langgu, and Edwin Tanggun who were all former SNAP members contesting against their former party.